 Blue Candle Peace Ritual

 I don’t know how many times I’ve heard in the witchcraft community that you shouldn’t cast spells when you’re emotional.
 This is simply not true.
 Witchcraft is there when you’re in hard times.
 It’s there to help heal and comfort you.
 Try lighting a light blue candle and say, “Dear Goddess/Universe/Ancestors, bring me peace during trying times.
-Give me wisdom to make the right choices.
+Give me the wisdom to make the right choices.
 Comfort me at my worst.”
 Continue to pray as you focus on the flame burning away your sorrows.

 Time in Nature

-When I feel like crap physically, mentally or spiritually, the best therapy is going outside.
+When I feel like crap physically, mentally, or spiritually, the best therapy is going outside.
 I work in my garden, I go for a walk in the forest or simply sit outside and observe.
 I listen to the birds, the wind in the trees, the sounds of bugs buzzing by.
-I tune out my problems and mind chatter in exchange for connection with Mother Earth.
+I tune out my problems and mind chatter in exchange for a connection with Mother Earth.
 I’ve said it before and I’ll say it again – Mother Nature is the best therapy and is always there for us during troubling times.

 Cleansing Rituals for Peace and Comfort

 I’m sure you’re scratching your head on this one.
 How is hugging a witchcraft practice?
 Well, have you ever felt the magick in a simple hug from a loved one or friend?
-Are you a closed off person who doesn’t allow for much physical contact?
+Are you a closed-off person who doesn’t allow for much physical contact?
 Everyone needs physical touch to feel loved and validated.
-Not only that, but science shows a twenty second hug releases the love hormone oxytocin.
-Which raises your vibrations and relieves anxiety/depression, etc. So hug your pet, beloved friend or family member!
+Not only that, but science shows a twenty-second hug releases the love hormone oxytocin.
+Which raises your vibrations and relieves anxiety/depression, etc. So hug your pet, beloved friend, or family member!
 I promise you’ll feel better.

 Certain house plants bring peace into the home and help quell quarrels among family members.
-Some examples include: anthurium, bromeliads, ivies and crocus.
+Some examples include anthurium, bromeliads, ivies, and crocus.
 Tend to them and keep them healthy and your household will know peace and comfort.